-The UC Berkeley Astronomy Undergraduate program is comprised of individuals who embody the need to better understand the world beyond our own; the Department of Astronomy seeks to satiate that need by providing our students access to state-of-the-art facilities, courses taught by prize-winning, active scientists and researchers, and offering unique opportunities to conduct research projects as a means to contribute to the very subjects they are studying.
-Our students graduate with research and lab experience, computational and analytic skills, and an education that will equip them to continue on as leaders in their chosen fields and educational endeavours.
+The UC Berkeley Astronomy Undergraduate program is comprised of individuals who embody the need to better understand the world beyond our own!
+The Department of Astronomy endeavors to meet that need by providing students access to a broad spectrum of courses taught by prize-winning faculty, state-of-the-art facilities, active scientists and researchers, and opportunities to conduct research projects as a means of contributing to the subjects they are studying.
+Our students graduate with research and lab experience, computational and analytic skills, and an education that will equip them to continue on as leaders in their chosen fields and professional endeavours.

 Research and Resources